ksg91/Tweet-My-Post/readme.txt

 = How do I set my Twitter account's details from which the tweets are suppose to go? =

-You will find the instructions under *TMP - Twitter* menu.
+You will find the instructions under *Tweet My Post* menu.

+= Why does this plugin doesn't send Tweet?

+You can check the reason at *TMP - Log* page.
+Most probably because you have not set your API and Access Tokens/Secret.
+Another well-known cause is, your Twitter app has only read permission.
+Update setting to read+write permission and re-create access tokens.

 == Screenshots ==

 1. Admin Page to set API keys and tokens.
 2. Option to select whether to tweet the post or not
 3. User Page to set their Twitter handle.
+4. Log Page

 == Changelog ==

+= 1.7.17 =
+* Few bugs fixed
+* Featured Image for Post and Pages
+* jQuery based Side Pan while composing a post.

 = 1.6.32 =
 * Preview bug fixed